The upcoming Baltic Cluster Christmas Forum 2021: adapt to change and transform into success

 The presentations will be followed with a cluster introduction session.
 One of the clusters presenting itself to the international community is the recently launched Space Technology Cluster, which unites the leaders of the Lithuanian space business.

-The event will be moderated by the journalist and promoter of innovation and technology Lukas Keraitis.
 Registration for the event takes place here.
 Please indicate how you intend to participate when registering: in-person or virtually.
 Participants attending in-person will be required to provide the National or EU Digital COVID Certificate.

 The event will be wrapped up with an international cluster community networking.